department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/use-cases/README.md

 ### User logs in with LOA3 account
 #### User has contact info on file for existing notification channels
-- User has notifications for which they have not selected a preference
+- User has one or more notifications for which they have not selected a preference
 - User has selected a preference for all notifications

 #### User has partial or missing contact information